-There is a transparency report on the website, but most of the data we find in there is very hard to verify independently.
-The report makes it seem like the company receives a lot of requests for data or the blocking of certain IP addresses.
-How Cyberghost responds to these requests is not entirely clear.
-The report does, however, mention at this point that it is illegal to use their service in order to circumvent the law, which seems slightly ominous at best.
+There is a transparency report on the website, but most of the data it features is very hard to verify independently.
+The report makes it seem that the company receives a lot of requests for data or the blocking of certain IP addresses.
+If you just want to use Cyberghost for watching US Netflix or other streaming services, you’re probably fine.

 Netflix and Torrents

-BitTorrent on Cyberghost works like a charm.
+BitTorrent works like a charm with Cyberghost.
 That is if you’re using a computer.
-On mobile, Peer 2 Peer connections are not allowed.
-Using P2P on Cyberghosts does present some food for thought, as the company that owns the business may not be the most trustworthy.
-As they mention specifically that they might work with private parties, it’s not unthinkable that they may share data with instances like copyright protection outfits.
-Be aware of this before you choose Cyberghost for BitTorrent.
+On mobile, Peer-2-Peer connections are not allowed.
+Using a P2P with CyberGhost does give some food for thought, as the company that owns the business may not be the most trustworthy.
+As they mention specifically that they might work with private parties, it’s not unthinkable that they may share data with instances like copyright protection suits.
+Be weary of this before you choose Cyberghost for BitTorrent.

 Finding the chat support feature can take a little time.
 If you do manage to get a hold of one of the support staff, they are very knowledgeable and are able to assist you in getting your VPN running.

 Overall, Cyberghost is an interesting VPN provider, with some intriguing selling points.
-Sadly these also come with some severe downsides, which makes Cyberghost hard to recommend for VPN experts.
 If you are less experienced, and just want to watch streaming services and use BitTorrent, you can give the service a try.
 In return, you’ll get a VPN with a unique feature set, that is remarkably easy to use.

 How do I use CyberGhost coupons?